 If the whipped cream gets over whipped and looks chunky/dry, add a couple extra tablespoons of heavy whipping cream and beat just until it’s incorporated.

-How to decorate white forest cake
+How to decorate a white forest cake

 Frequently Asked Questions

 Yes.
 You can use the stabilized whipped cream that you find in the freezer aisle, like Cool Whip, but don’t use canned whipped cream, that’ll melt.

 Yup!
 You can use any kind of store bought cherry jam, cherry compote, cherry syrup, cherry topping, cherry preserves, etc. Just make sure it’s not super runny and if you want, you can still add a little kirsch to it.